 I love the front flap but no back flap.
 I love a front flap.
 It’s something I talk about with most diapers because for me it always kept the wet in place with diaper shirts.
 But, the back flap is a PIA whether you dunk and swish or spray.
 It’s just a place to catch poop that nobody wants to clean out.
 You do loose that extra poop guard without the flap, but I think its totally worth it.

 The Price is the price.
 Yes, at almost $20 CAD, it is high when we toss that number into the exchange converter.
 Compared to Buttons, this is a more expensive diaper, I prefer the fit of this diaper because I’m not a fan of the single row style of diaper.
 This diaper might be comparable to the Super without the bulk in the crotch.

 For $135 you can buy 9 Bebeboo Flex Diapers, and then upcycle some old cotton t-shirts or receiving blankets and have a budget-friendly cloth diaper worth talking about.
 In general we use a 3:1 ratio for cloth diaper inserts to covers on the premise you can reuse three times.
-And save 10% using code clothdiaperpodcast10 at Bebeboo Diapers.
+Shop with Bebeboo Diapers today.

 Yes, I would recommend this diaper.
 This is going to fit most kids great.
 It’s a high quality product built with durability in mind.